snowex-hackweek/git-basics/Readme.md

 1. **Always know what branch you are on**
 2. Use `git status` a lot.
-3. Click on the Git tab (to left) and look at Current Branch
+3. In on the JupyterHub, click on the Git tab (to left) and look at Current Branch

 ## More tips